cdlib/eschol-ui/README.md

 #### Components ####

-Components are distinct pieces of the UI.
-They are not related to each other, except in a few cases where there is a React parent/child relationship.
+Components make up the largest gorup of UI pieces in the library.
+Each component is  distinct.
+They are not usually related to each other, except in a few cases where there is a React parent/child relationship.
 Changes to one component should not affect another.
 Except in rare cases, they are not mixed together.

 A simple example using the Well component: